FabricMC/fabric-docs/develop/data-generation/tags.md

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModItemTagProvider.java#datagen_tags_tag_key

-Next, call `valueLookupBuilder` inside your provider's `configure` method.
-From there, you can add individual items, add other tags, or make this tag replace pre-existing tags.
+Next, call `builder` inside your provider's `configure` method.
+From there, you can add individual item ids, add other tags, or make this tag replace pre-existing tags.

 If you want to add a tag, use `addOptionalTag`, as the tag's contents may not be loaded during datagen.
 If you are certain the tag is loaded, call `addTag`.